 United Air Lines.
 United was one of the largest cases at the time where pension plans were assumed by the PBGC, and Kirkland represented United throughout the entire process.

 Corus Bankshares.
-Kirkland recently completed a restructuring of Corus Bankshares, holding company of the former Corus Bank, including the assumption of the pension plan by the PBGC.
+Kirkland completed a restructuring of Corus Bankshares, holding company of the former Corus Bank, including the assumption of the pension plan by the PBGC.

 Institutional Investor Seminar on Trustee Fiduciary Duty — 1997, 1998, 1999

 American Bankers Association Employee Benefits School — 1998, 1999

 Recognized in Best Lawyers, Spring 2017 Business Edition, “Women In The Law” for Employee Benefits (ERISA) Law

 Listed in Chambers USA, America's Leading Lawyers for Business, 2005–2017

 Selected as an "Illinois Super Lawyer" by Super Lawyers magazine, 2007–2014